livtmy/my_first_react_app/README.md

 Step 1: click the "Clone or download" button on the upper right side of this webpage.

-Step 2: choose "use HTTPS" instead of "use SSH"
+Step 2: choose "use HTTPS" instead of "use SSH".

-Step 3: copy the url from the edit text
+Step 3: copy the url from the edit text.

-Step 4: open Git Bash on your device
+Step 4: open Git Bash on your device.

-Step 5: navigate to the file that you want to store the source code of this application using the "cd" command
+Step 5: navigate to the file that you want to store the source code of this application using the "cd" command.

 Step 6: type "git clone <url>", replace "<url>" with the url copied from Github; and press enter.